Crime Statistics Ireland: A Decade of Home Burglary Trends

 Community Efforts & Garda Initiatives

-Community engagement plays a vital role in reducing Ireland crime rates.
+Community engagement plays a vital role in reducing Ireland's crime rates.
 Neighbourhood watch programs, in collaboration with local Gardaí, have been effective in fostering vigilance and prompt reporting of suspicious activities.
 Additionally, Gardaí have increased patrols in high-risk areas, which all helps reduce burglary crime rates.

 Frequently Asked Questions